mcabrams/affirmative/README.md

 # Affirmative

 ## Getting started
-Add paths to your src and dst directory volumes in the docker-compose.yml file:
+Add paths to your src and dst directory volumes in a docker-compose.override.yml file:
 ```
+version: '3'

+services:
+  web:
     volumes:
       - "SOME_PATH:/Volumes/src/"
       - "SOME_PATH:/Volumes/dst/"